Politics of Wales: Senedd

 The present day Senedd was formed as the Assembly under the Government of Wales Act 1998, by the Labour government, following a referendum in 1997.
 The campaign for a 'yes' vote in the referendum was supported by Welsh Labour, Plaid Cymru, the Liberal Democrats and much of Welsh civic society, such as church groups and the trade union movement.
 The Conservative Party was the only major political party in Wales to oppose devolution.The election in 2003 produced an assembly in which half of the assembly seats were held by women.
 This is thought to be the first time elections to a legislature have produced equal representation for women.

 The Senedd consists of 60 elected members.
 They use the title Member of the Senedd (MS) or Aelod o'r Senedd (AS).
 The Senedd's Llywydd, or presiding officer, is Plaid Cymru member Elin Jones.

-The Welsh Government is led by First Minister Mark Drakeford of Welsh Labour.
+The Welsh Government is led by First Minister Eluned Morgan of Welsh Labour.

 The executive and civil servants are based in Cardiff's Cathays Park while the Members of the Senedd, the Parliamentary Service and Ministerial support staff are based in Cardiff Bay.
 The main debating chamber (known as 'Y Siambr' (the chamber)) and committee rooms are located in the £67 million Senedd building that was built in 2006.
 The Senedd building is part of the Senedd estate that includes Tŷ Hywel and the Pierhead Building.

 Until May 2007 one important feature of the Assembly was that there was no legal or constitutional separation of the legislative and executive functions, since it was a single corporate entity.
 Even compared with other parliamentary systems, and other UK devolved countries, this was highly unusual.
 In reality however there was day to day separation, and the terms "Assembly Government" and "Assembly Parliamentary Service" were used to distinguish between the two arms.
-The Government of Wales Act 2006 regularised the separation once it comes into effect following the 2007 Assembly Election.
+The Government of Wales Act 2006 regularised the separation once it came into effect following the 2007 Assembly Election.

 The Senedd also has limited tax varying and borrowing powers.
 These include powers over Business Rates, Land Transaction Tax (replacing Stamp Duty), Landfill Disposal Tax (replacing Landfill Tax) and a portion of Income Tax.